sjking/tank-defence/README.md

 4. Start the application: `npm start`

 The game will start an express.js server listening on localhost at port 3000.
 Point you browser to `http://127.0.0.1:3000` to start the game.

+## Development

+There are some grunt tasks to help with development:

+1. `grunt watch:debug`: Watches for changes in the *src* directory, and compiles with debugging flags.
+2. `grunt debug`: Compiles using the `--debug` option in browserify, which is useful for browser debugging.